 being easy to use and install.
 We are careful in taking on new dependencies, sometimes making them optional, and will support a fully packaged installation that works cross-platform.

 being well-documented with comprehensive tutorials and examples.
-All functions in our API have thorough docstrings clarifying expected inputs and outputs, and we maintain a separate tutorials and example website to explain different use cases and working modes.
+All functions in our API have thorough docstrings clarifying expected inputs and outputs, and we maintain tutorials and examples on our website to explain different use cases and working modes.

 providing GUI access to all critical functionality so napari can be used by people with no coding experience.

 being interactive and highly performant in order to support very large data sets.

 providing a consistent and stable API to enable plugin developers to build on top of napari without their code constantly breaking and to enable advanced users to build out sophisticated Python workflows.
 Right now we are still making breaking changes with minor version numbers